blbadger/blbadger.github.io/neural-networks.md

 There are a few problems with this approach.
 Firstly, it is extremely slow: the gradient of the input is usually extremely small, and so updating the input using a fraction of the gradient is not feasible.
 Instead the gradient must be scaled up (one method to do this is to use a constat scale, perhaps `10000*input_grad`) but doing so brings no guarantee that $a_{n+1}$ will actually have a lower loss than $a_n$.
 Another problem are the discontinuities present in the model output $O(a; \theta)$ (see the section on adversarial examples above), which necessarily make the reverse function also discontinuous.

 In practice we see both problems at once: gradient descent of the input is extremely slow unless the gradient is scaled up, and the loss gradient is extremely unstable such that small changes can cause a drop in the loss function even though the input is far from a realistic image.
+The result is that more or less unrecognizable images like the one above are confidently but erroneously classified as being an example of the correct label.
+For more on the topic of confident but erroneous classification using deep learning, see [this paper].

 One way to ameliorate these problems is to go back to our gradient sign method rather than to use the actual gradient.
 This allows us to restrict the changes at each iteration to a constant step, stabilizing the gradient update.